luizgdsmdev/Javascript-studies/basics/functions/intro.md

 ###### Immediately Invoked Function Expression (IIFE)
-As the name states, this approach inpplys that the function are immediately executed, with no need for being evock by naming or variable assign.
+As the name states, this approach implies that the functions are immediately executed, with no need for being invoked by naming or variable assignment.
 Allows ``this`` and ``arguments`` and optional parameters.
-It's often used for a variate of reasons, and had some nice variations.
+It's often used for a variety of reasons and has some nice variations.
 The basic/formal structure would be:
 ````javascript
 (function() {
   //actions
 })();
 ````
-As you can see, it's very simmilar to a normal function.
+As you can see, it's very similar to a normal function.
 The key here are the ``()()`` components where:
 - The first ``()`` acts as a wrapper for **encapsulate** the function structure;
 - the second ``()`` it's the **imedialty invok** for execution for what is inside the first one.